Importance conditional sampling for Pitman-Yor mixtures: Introduction

-Marginal methods are appealing for their simplicity and for the fact that the number of random elements that must be drawn at each iteration of the sampler, i.e. the components of $\btheta$, is deterministic and thus bounded.
-At the same time, quantifying the posterior uncertainty by means of marginal methods, e.g. via posterior credible intervals, is a difficult task as they do not generate realizations of the posterior distribution of $\tilde f$, but only of its conditional expectation $\E[\tilde f\mid \btheta,\bX]$, where the expectation is taken with respect to $\tilde p$ (see discussions in \citeauthor{Gel02}, \citeyear{Gel02} and \citeauthor{Arb16}, \citeyear{Arb16}).
-Conditional methods, instead, produce approximate trajectories from the posterior distribution of $\tilde f$ and thus allow for a more straightforward quantification of posterior uncertainty.
+Marginal methods are appealing for their simplicity and for the fact that the number of random elements that must be drawn at each iteration of the sampler, i.e. the components of $\btheta$, is deterministic and thus bounded. {At the same time, quantifying the posterior uncertainty, e.g. via posterior credible sets, by using the output of marginal methods is in general not straightforward since marginal methods do not generate realizations of the posterior distribution of $\tilde f$, but only of its conditional expectation $\E[\tilde f\mid \btheta,\bX]$, where the expectation is taken with respect to $\tilde p$.
+To this end, convenient strategies have been proposed, which typically exploit the possibility of sampling approximate realizations of $\tilde p$ conditionally on the values of $\btheta$ generated by the marginal algorithm (see discussions in \citeauthor{Gel02}, \citeyear{Gel02}; \citeauthor{Tad12}, \citeyear{Tad12}; \citeauthor{Arb16}, \citeyear{Arb16}).} Conditional methods, instead, produce approximate trajectories from the posterior distribution of $\tilde f$, which can be readily used to quantify posterior uncertainty.
 Moreover, by exploiting the conditional independence of the parameters $\theta_i$'s, given $\tilde p$ or a finite summary of it, conditional methods conveniently avoid sequentially updating the components of $\btheta$ at each iteration of the MCMC, thus leading to a fully parallelizable updating step within each iteration.
 On the other hand, the random truncation at the core of conditional methods such as slice and retrospective samplers makes the number of atoms and jumps that must be drawn at each iteration of the algorithm, random and unbounded.
 By confining our attention to the slice sampler of \citet{Wal07} and, equivalently, its dependent slice-efficient version \citep{Kal11}, we observe that, while its sampling routines are efficient and reliable when the DP case is considered, the same does not hold for the more general class of PY mixtures, specially when large values of $\sigma$ are considered.
 In practice, we noticed that, even for small sample sizes, the number of random elements that must be drawn at each iteration of the algorithm can be extremely large, often so large to make an actual implementation of the slice sampler for PY mixture models unfeasible.
 It is clear-cut that this limitation represents a major problem as the discount parameter $\sigma$ greatly impacts the robustness of the prior with respect to model-based clustering \citep[see][]{Lij07, Can17biometrics}.
 In order to shed some light on this aberrant behaviour, we investigate the distribution of the random number $N_n$ of jumps that must be drawn at each iteration of a slice sampler, implemented to carry out posterior inference based on a sample of size $n$.
 We can define---see Appendix~\ref{sec:jumps} for details---a data-free lower bound for $N_n$, that is a random variable $M_n$ such that $N_n(\omega)\geq M_n(\omega)$ for every $\omega\in\Omega$ and for every sample of size $n$. $M_n$ is distributed as $\min\left\{l\geq 1 \,:\, \prod_{j\leq l} (1-V_j)<B_n\right\}$, where the $V_j$'s are defined as in \eqref{eq:stick} and $B_n\sim \text{Beta}(1,n)$: studying the distribution of the lower bound $M_n$ will provide useful insight on $N_n$.
 Note that, in addition, $M_n$ coincides with the number of jumps to be drawn in order to generate a sample of size $n$ by adapting to the PY case the retrospective sampling idea introduced for the DP by \citet{Pap08}.